Former Murdoch Executive Says He Quit Over Fox's Anti-Muslim Rhetoric

 "It fundamentally bothered me on a lot of days and I think I probably wasn't the only one," he says.

 Azam was also group chief compliance officer for News Corp.'s corporate headquarters, The Wall Street Journal, the New York Post and the HarperCollins book publishing house, among other properties.
-He worked for News Corp. from 2015 until late 2017, leaving, he says, without any non-disclosure agreement.
-While News Corp. is technically separate from the corporate parent of Fox News, they are both controlled by Rupert Murdoch and his family.
+He worked for News Corp. from 2015 until late 2017, leaving, he says, without any nondisclosure agreement.
+While News Corp. is technically separate from the corporate parent of Fox News, they are both controlled by Murdoch and his family.

 In separate interviews, a longtime friend of Azam's and Azam's wife said he relayed his concerns to them about News Corp. and Fox News at the time.
-Both women said that that was his reason for deciding to leave the company.
+Both women said that was his reason for deciding to leave the company.

 For Azam, his decision to leave News Corp. was a matter of personal pride as well as principle: Born in Kabul, Azam came to the United States as a toddler, part of a family of immigrants and war refugees seeking haven from the conflict caused by the Soviet invasion of Afghanistan nearly four decades ago.